 While a committed Board should benefit the company by forcing solutions to difficult issues, it can also backfire.
 Where there are opposing entrenched positions on important issues, and no one steps aside, the consequences can be severe.
 Paralyzed by Board fracture, the company often has no conclusive mandate.
 Often significant time and energy of the management team, the CEO in particular, are spent attempting to resolve Board issues for which they are usually ill-equipped and always at a power disadvantage.
 Companies have failed in the process.

 The arguments for and against Director investment are not clear cut.
 However, the arguments in favour of requiring Directors to invest are stronger.
-Companies that institute this practice would likely not be criticized, but companies that do not often are.
+Companies that institute this practice would likely not be criticized, but companies (and Directors) that do not often are.

 Also at issue is the timing of the Director’s investment.
 Many excellent directors do not want to invest at point of joining a Board but often make a significant investment later on.
 The issue for them may be to find the optimum point on the risk-reward curve: they may be prepared to risk time and reputation at an earlier, riskier stage in the company’s development than the stage at which they are prepared to risk a capital investment.
-A later, larger investment might be viewed favourably by other later stage investors, and can anchor a significant financing round.
+A later, larger investment might be viewed favourably by other later stage investors and can anchor a significant financing round.